 “I will remember the works of the Lord.
 Yes, I will remember the amazing things you did long ago!
 I will think about all you have done; I will reflect upon your deeds!”

 Life seems to have gotten busier and it has been difficult to take time to stop and “remember the works of the Lord,” but it is our joy to “remember…think…reflect…and be amazed!”

 It has been several weeks since the last newsletter and much has happened that needs to be recounted.

 September 15th through the 18th brought us the great joy of hosting a group of men and women from the D.R.
 Congo.
 They came a long way and brought a lot of laughter, celebration and color to RAU!
 I thoroughly enjoyed trying to save my little bit of French from complete extinction by using it among the Congolese.
 Between our collective efforts of French, English and interpretation into and from Lingala, we got along just fine and were able to bond and enjoy our time together with them.

 Pastor Bob Gad came all the way from Kampala to help teach and encourage the group.
 We have always appreciated Bob’s way of communicating and his own experience in the ministry.
 He brings a lot of wisdom regarding leadership within the church.

-Apiku Emmanuel (Emma), once again, was a tremendous blessing in sharing his expertise in Agriculture with our retreat group.
+Apiku was a blessing in sharing his expertise in Agriculture with our retreat group.
 We were wondering how the ladies would do with the practical aspect of gardening, but, much to our happy surprise, they quickly changed out of their fancy Congolese fashions and got very much involved.